austinjp/repressed/README.md

 # Repressed

 A Wordpress plugin that lists recent posts from related blogs.
+Content syndication.

 ## WARNING